-Assuming that the bubble initially contains only nitrogen and hydrogen and that the evaporation of the water is negligible (oxygen is excluded), only reactions involving elements N and H are necessary.
-This means altogether 36 chemical reactions and K = 14 chemical species.
-The file of the mechanism in the Supporting Information originally contained all the reactions for the complete N-H-O system; therefore, the reactions involving the element O are commented out.
+Assuming that the bubble initially contains only nitrogen and hydrogen, and that the evaporation of the water is negligible (oxygen is excluded), only reactions involving elements N and H are necessary.
+This means altogether I = 36 chemical reactions and K = 14 chemical species.
+The mechanism file in the Supporting Information originally contained all the reactions for the complete N-H-O system; therefore, the reactions involving the element O are commented out.